vladmandic/sd-extension-system-info/README.md

-# Info Tab extensions for SD Automatic WebUI
+# System Info tab extensions for SD Automatic WebUI

-Creates a top-level **Info** tab in Automatic WebUI with
+Creates a top-level **System Info** tab in Automatic WebUI with

+*Note*:
-State & memory info are auto-updated every second if tab is visible (no updates are performed when tab is not visible)
+- State & memory info are auto-updated every second if tab is visible
+  (no updates are performed when tab is not visible)
-All other information is updated once upon WebUI load and can be force refreshed if required
+- All other information is updated once upon WebUI load and
+  can be force refreshed if required

 ## Current information: